Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Introducing: Natural Performance Nutrition

-We imagined a SINGLE, natural supplement that would help compensate for every issue we've addressed in this article, and provide daily support for the life we want to live – a life filled with meaningful work, creativity, lots of physical activity and new experiences.
+We imagined a SINGLE, natural supplement that would help compensate for every issue we've raised in this article, and provide daily support for the life we want to live – a life filled with meaningful work, creativity, lots of physical activity and new experiences.

 Most all-in-one products are limited to plant-based ingredients and filled with synthetic nutrients, dyes, emulsifiers and sweeteners.